Foster Diversity, Equity, and Inclusion with On-Demand Pay

 Supporting Employee Financial Well-Being

-Improve their credit scores, now that they can access the funds they need to pay bills on time.
+- Improve their credit scores because they have better access to their funds to pay bills on time.

-Build their savings – as funds once wasted on late fees, overdraft fees and credit card interest are freed up for savings.
+- Build their savings by diverting money wasted on late fees, overdraft fees, and credit card interest to their savings.